TRANSVAGINAL MESH AND BLADDER SLING CASES

 Legal-Bay is a leader in Product Liability funding for various Transvaginal Mesh (also referred to as TVM) and Bladder Sling Cases and their manufacturers.
 These two types of mesh products are considered to cause the most complications resulting in serious lawsuits being filed on behalf of plaintiffs, and they are also the most funded types of mesh cases.
 Below is basic information on each of these litigations and the manufacturers that are subject to paying large liability claims to you – the victim.

 Be advised that there are numerous types of TVM cases and manufacturers, so if you don’t see your specific case/manufacturer on our list, that doesn’t mean we cannot fund you.
 Legal-Bay is willing to give you a free case evaluation by filling out the application to your left as long as you have a lawyer and your case is in suit.

 Vaginal Mesh, Transvaginal Mesh, Bladder Sling, and Pelvic Mesh Cases

-Approximately 100K women a year have some sort of Pelvic or Vaginal Mesh surgery.
+Approximately 100K women a year have some sort of pelvic or vaginal mesh surgery.
 Many women have had complications after pelvic surgery for Pelvic Organ Prolapse (POP) or Stress Urinary Incontinence (SUI).
-Because of the complications, thousands of women have needed additional "corrective” or “revision" surgeries to remedy these problems.
+Because of the complications, thousands of women have needed additional “corrective” or “revision” surgeries to remedy these problems.
 Unfortunately for vaginal mesh victims, some of these remedies have resulted in additional problems which have caused serious injuries, including but not limited to: bladder, bowel and blood vessel punctures and erosions, scarring and narrowing of the vaginal wall, and pain during intercourse.
-In 2008, the FDA issued a report with concerns of the Mesh Products; in 2011 the FDA upgraded their concerns to a “serious warning” to each various Vaginal or Pelvic Mesh Manufacturers.
-The FDA reports have led to over 40k lawsuits being filed – and many more sure to come.
-The total number of lawsuit claims is expected to reach close to 100K when it is all said and done.
+In 2008, the FDA issued a report with concerns of the Mesh Products; in 2011 the FDA upgraded their concerns to a “serious warning” to each various vaginal or pelvic mesh Manufacturer.
+The FDA reports have led to over 80k lawsuits being filed – with many more sure to come.
+In 2015, the FDA reclassified transvaginal mesh products from a Class II to a Class III, reporting that these products are high risk.
+The FDA noted that “Any manufacturer looking to introduce new surgical mesh for transvaginal POP repair will first need to submit a PMA application for approval.”